MAGIC: Recovering Gene Interactions from

 Matthew Amodio, Krishnan Srinivasan, David van Dijk, Hussein Mohsen, Kristina Yim, Rebecca Muhle, Kevin R Moon, Susan Kaech, Ryan Sowell, Ruth Montgomery, James Noonan, Guy Wolf, Smita Krishnaswamy

-You can access SAUCIE's Github repository and bioRxiv page by clicking the links below
+You can access SAUCIE's Github repository and bioRxiv preprint by clicking the links below

 Smita Krishnaswamy, Matthew H. Spitzer, Michael Mingueneau, Sean C Bendall, Oren Litvin, Erica Stone, Dana Pe’er* and Garry P Nolan

 Dremi is currently part of the Krishnaswamy Lab scprep stats toolkit.
 Click the following links to find the code on Github or read the article in Science.

 Cellular circuits sense the environment, process signals, and compute decisions using networks of interacting proteins.
 To model such a system, the abundance of each activated protein species can be described as a stochastic function of the abundance of other proteins.
 High-dimensional single-cell technologies, like mass cytometry, offer an opportunity to characterize signaling circuit-wide.
 However, the challenge of developing and applying computational approaches to interpret such complex data remains.

 Here, we developed computational methods, based on established statistical concepts, to characterize signaling network relationships by quantifying the strengths of network edges and deriving signaling response functions.
 In comparing signaling between naïve and antigen-exposed CD4+ T-lymphocytes, we find that although these two cell subtypes had similarly-wired networks, naïve cells transmitted more information along a key signaling cascade than did antigen-exposed cells.